How to defend against a disability pension decision in 2026

 If, when you first applied or when your condition was reviewed, the assessing doctor assessed your health condition with a verdict that you disagree with (i.e. he did not grant you a pension, decided to reduce its level, or did not decide to increase it), you can appeal against the decision of the CSSA on disability pension against the medical opinion or object to it.

-Tip: You should wait until you receive the Czech Social Security Administration’s decision on your pension and therefore not appeal (object) against the medical opinion on disability.
+However, it is necessary to wait until the Czech Social Security Administration’s decision on the pension is received and not to appeal (object) against the medical opinion on disability.
 This is not a decision, only the basis for it.

 Make sure you have the legal deadline for filing objections, which is essential for a possible court action later.
 If you do not file an objection at all, or do not file it within the time limit, you are barred from taking legal action.

-The time limit for issuing a decision on the objection procedure is 60 days, but may be extended by 30 days to request the necessary documents from another administrative authority.
-There is also a time limit for the preparation of a new opinion, which is a maximum of 60 days.
-The total time limit for issuing a decision on objections may therefore be 120 days, or even 150 days in more complex cases.
+The time limit for an objection decision is 60 days, but may be extended by 30 days to request necessary documents from another administrative agency.
+There is also a time limit for the preparation of a new assessment, which is a maximum of 60 days.
+The total time limit for issuing a decision on objections can therefore be 120 days, or even 150 days in more complex cases.

-Tip: If your claim is rejected on the grounds that you have not completed the required period of insurance, appealing against the medical report is virtually useless.
-If your health allows it, you can supplement the period of insurance you need to complete with employment that triggers social security.
+If your application is rejected on the grounds that you have not completed the required period of insurance, appealing against the medical report is practically useless.
+If your medical condition allows it, you can supplement the period of insurance you need to complete with employment that gives rise to social insurance.
 In some cases, the solution may be to participate in a voluntary pension scheme and reapply for a disability pension in the future once the conditions have been met.

 Action in the administrative courts in the event of unsuccessful objections